Fort Worth Failure To Appear Lawyer

 If you were previously charged with a crime and missed your court appearance either by accident or due to unforeseen circumstances, you may be facing a warrant for your arrest plus an additional misdemeanor or felony charge on top of the original charge.
 Depending on the circumstances that led to your absence, though, you may be able to have your failure to appear charge dropped.

 An experienced criminal attorney understands that life gets in the way sometimes and could help you prove to the court that you had a reasonable excuse for missing your court date.
 A Fort Worth failure to appear lawyer could help you explain your circumstances to the court and work to protect you from further legal incrimination.
-Work with a seasoned defense attorney today, and know that you are in capable hands.
+Work with a seasoned criminal defense attorney today, and know that you are in capable hands.

 What Follows to Failure to Appear